 At first glance, yelling does seem to work.
 We’ve shocked our kids into submission.
 They know we “mean business.”

 But at what cost?
-Now I know that getting kids to obey through coercion and punishment yields short-term results.
-In the long-run, we should try to raise kids who to want to behave, and not because we’re going to yell.
-We taint our relationship from mutual respect to one tarnished with fear and anger.
+Now I know that getting kids to obey through coercion and punishment leads to short-term results.
+We should raise kids who to want to behave, and not because we’re going to yell.
+We tarnish our relationship from mutual respect to one with fear and anger.

 And the good news is, we can stop yelling.
 We won’t be able to cut it out entirely—we’re human, after all.
 But we can reduce yelling by a wide margin.